 Each year, the US Environmental Protection Agency (EPA), the Centers for Disease Control (CDC), and the National Oceanic and Atmospheric Agency (NOAA), hosts a week dedicated to education and awareness of air quality and its impact on health.
-This year, Air Quality Awareness Week is being held from May 2 - 6, 2022.
-Topics will include: Wildfires & Smoke, Asthma & Your Health, Citizen Science & Sensors, Environmental Justice Communities & Air Quality, and Air Quality Around the World.
+This year, Air Quality Awareness Week is being held from May 1-5, 2023.
+Topics will include: Wildfires & Smoke, Asthma & Your Health, Air Quality and Transportation, Air Quality and Climate, and Participatory Science.

 Now that you’ve marked your calendar for Air Quality Awareness Week we can move on to the fun stuff.
 We’re going to learn about making your own safe and environmentally friendly cleaners and the best way to approach spring cleaning!

 Did you forget to buy cleaning spray at the store the last time you were out?
 Have no fear, there are plenty of effective and environmentally friendly options to replace it!
 By switching to homemade cleaners, you’ll be doing three things:

 You’ll reduce the emissions you contribute by heading to the store to buy more cleaning supplies.